dhemery/cwd.dhemery.com/content/posts/2009/02/planned-response-systems.md

 Planned response systems produce two general <strong>kinds of results</strong>: They send messages to entities outside of the system boundary, and they make changes to the essential memory of the system.

-An <strong><a id="event">event</a></strong> is a significant change in the system’s environment.
+An <strong id="event">event</strong> is a significant change in the system’s environment.
 A change is <strong>significant</strong> to the system if the system is obligated to respond to the change in a planned way.

 Events fall into two broad categories: Changes initiated by entities in the system’s environment (e.g. users or other systems), and temporal events caused by the passage of of time.

 For example, an ATM is obligated to respond in a planned way to a user’s request to withdraw cash.
 The user’s request is an event.

-A <strong><a id="responsibility">system responsibility</a></strong> is a system’s obligation to respond to each notification of a specified kind of event under specified circumstances by producing a specified set of planned results.
+A <strong id="responsibility">system responsibility</strong> is a system’s obligation to respond to each notification of a specified kind of event under specified circumstances by producing a specified set of planned results.

 The specification of a system responsibility consists of three parts: A specification of a kind of event, a specification of a set of circumstances, and a specification of the set of planned results that the system is obligated to produce in response to being notified of an event of that kind under those circumstances.

 A system becomes <strong>obligated to respond</strong> to an event when a system designer allocates that responsibility to the system.

-The <strong><a id="essence">essence</a></strong> of a planned response system is the set of responsibilities allocated to the system, independent of the choice of technology used to implement the system.
+The <strong id="essence">essence</strong> of a planned response system is the set of responsibilities allocated to the system, independent of the choice of technology used to implement the system.

 The definition a system’s essence makes no mention whatever of technology inside the system, because the system’s essential responsibilities would be the same whether it were implemented using software, magical fairies, a horde of trained monkeys, or my brothers Glenn and Gregg wielding pencils and stacks of index cards.

-One way to identify the essence of a system is to indulge in <strong><a id="fpt">The Fantasy of Perfect Technology</a></strong>.
+One way to identify the essence of a system is to indulge in <strong id="fpt">The Fantasy of Perfect Technology</strong>.
 Imagine a system implemented using perfect technology.
 Then ask yourself some questions about the quality attributes of the system.

 How fast would it respond? <em>If it were made of perfect technology, of course it would respond instantly, with zero delay.</em> How many users could use it at once? <em>An infinite number of users.</em> How much information could it store? <em>An infinite amount.</em> How often would it break? <em>It would never break.</em> How long does it take to start up? <em>None, because it’s always on and always available.</em> How much energy would it use? <em>It would use no energy; heck, it might even generate energy for free.</em>